Skip to main content

 First, we must define the pointing device itself.
 The specifics of where this node goes will depend on the specific hardware.
 Most pointing hardware uses either SPI or I2C for communication, and will be nested under a properly configured bus node, e.g. &pro_micro_i2c or for a complete onboard setup, &i2c3.
 See the documentation on pin control if you need to configure the pins for an I2C or SPI bus.

-For example, if setting up an SPI device, you may have a node like:
+For example, if setting up an SPI device, a node like following would be added to the .overlay/.dts file for the keyboard, like <keyboard>.overlay:

 &pro_micro_spi {